 Hello everyone and welcome back to my review of RPW’s World Of Pro Wrestling.
 I’m “Smart” Mark Blake and this is their second episode of the season and follows on the heels of their first episode last week, which was damn good by the way (and you can read my review of that right here folks) Here is Revolution Pro Wrestling Presents World of Pro Wrestling Episode #2.

-If you’re not sure on who Revolution Pro Wrestling are or your knowledge is lacking, then read my Brief History Of article right here which is all about the history of Revolution Pro Wrestling.
+If you’re not sure about who Revolution Pro Wrestling is or your knowledge is lacking, then read my Brief History Of article right here which is all about the history of Revolution Pro Wrestling.
 It’s garnered a lot of interest and praise which I’m most thankful for.

 That’s the introduction done, let’s get down to business folks.
 Here’s episode two of RPW’s World Of Pro Wrestling!

 Recorded last month at the world-famous York Hall in Bethnal Green, London, this episode opened with the commentary team of Kevin Kelly and Andy Simmonz again running down the rules of pro wrestling.
 Just in case we didn’t pick them up last week 😉

 The first match contains a couple of Rev Pro legends, Greg Burridge and Colt Cabana.

 Both men are synonymous with Rev Pro, as they have been with the promotion from day one.
 They were also tag team partners and were collectively known as the Street Hooligan Adventure Gang (or Team SHAG for short….it’s British humor ok) before Colt went on to become British Heavyweight Champion